The city of Nice is located in the heart of the French Riviera, one of the world’s most desirable stretches of coast.

-Deciding whether to live in Nice or Cannes will generally come down to whether you’d prefer a quiet relaxing city with not much going on, or a busier one with more potential for activities.
+Deciding whether to live in Nice or Cannes will generally come down to whether you’d prefer a quiet relaxing city with not much going on or a busier one with more potential for activities.

 Where should I live in Nice, France?

 Nice is a city with plenty of variety.
-It’s got an old town but also several up and coming areas with great nightlife.
+It’s got an old town but also several up-and-coming areas with great nightlife.
 Where you decide to settle down within the city will depend on what kind of lifestyle you want on your doorstep.

 Here are some of the best choices for where to live in Nice.

-Cimiez is one of the more upper-class areas in Nice and is home to the Matisse museum.
+Cimiez is one of the more upper-class areas in Nice and is home to the Matisse Museum.
 It’s not as busy as some of the more central locations and has a good selection of open spaces for walking.
 It’s more family-orientated than some other areas.

 The Old Town

 The Old Town (also known as Vieux-Nice) has plenty to offer for those wanting a more bohemian place to call home.
-It’s not far from the waterfront and is home to a wide selection of bars and restaurants and boutique shops.
+It’s not far from the waterfront and is home to a wide selection of bars and restaurants, and boutique shops.
 The properties here are, understandably, old, but many have been renovated to a high standard.

-Le Carre d’Or, or the Gold Square, is one of the most expensive neighbourhoods in Nice.
+Le Carre d’Or, or the Gold Square, is one of the most expensive neighborhoods in Nice.
 It’s located on the seafront and is home to many of the trendiest boutiques and restaurants.
 Living here is something of a status symbol in itself.